wp-plugins/flyzoo/readme.txt

 ###Live Support###

-Live support chat has proven itself essential to increase conversions and sales.

-Meet your visitors, see where they came from and what page they are on: make customers happy and close more sales!
+Meet your visitors, see where they came from and what page they are on: **Live support chat** has proven itself essential to increase conversions and drive sales.

 All the most important insights are available at a glance: